Dark Nebula (board game)

 Dark Nebula is a two-player science fiction board wargame published by Game Designers' Workshop (GDW) in 1980.
-Dark Nebula is the seventh Traveller boardgame published by GDW.
-A second edition was published in 1983 with a new cover.
-It was republished in 2004 as part of Far Future Enterprises Traveller: The Classic Games, Games 1-6+.

 Gameplay

 Dark Nebula is a strategic game about space combat which is based on the previously published Imperium board game.
 Dark Nebula was part of a series produced by GDW called "Series 120" — games with 120 pieces that were designed to be learned and played in 120 minutes.
 The names of the opposing forces, the Solomani Confederation and the Aslan Hierate, are taken from GDW's Traveller science fiction role-playing game.

 Components

 The game comes with a rule book, 120 counters representing the various ships and troops, and an astromorphic map consisting of 8" x 5.5" sections that can be placed in various configurations.

 Scenarios

 Specific scenarios are not offered, but a mechanism is given to randomly build the map, and also to randomly select neutral forces that will be on the map with the two opposing forces.